-- Go outside.
 Even if it's cold, bundle up and let them get out some energy.
 Heat a pot of water on a Coleman stove outside and serve them some hot cocoa.

-- Art time.
 Give them paper and colors and tell them to draw what they like best about the power outage.
 You may be surprised to find how much they enjoy the change of pace.